timursatymbaev/Solutions/README.md

 - Register method to register Clients.
 So, log in should be present.

 Use the tools that you have like arrays, loops, conditionals, case/switch.
 If you cannot apply Inheritance or Polymorphism, then think about another idea you can add.
 Your main() must consist at least 1 employee and 3 clients.
 Make sure to show all of the functions in action.

+# Assignment 3
+Create travelling agency system, using SOLID principles.
+Use PostgreSQL for sign-in and sign-up system.
+Use four different design patterns in your classes.
+Also:

+- You must have some sort of administration panel to implement CRUD functions: create, read, update, delete.
+- Your work must contain one abstract class, nine classes, two interfaces.
+- Use inheritance, polymorphism and encapsulation principles.
+- Use JDBC and provide connection for manipulating your table in PostgreSQL database.